 variety of wines including Douro, Port and Moscatel.

-the vineyards, it also offers a hotel and a restaurant, making this the perfect spot for a lunch break.
+Besides the vineyards, it also offers a hotel and a restaurant, making this the perfect spot for a lunch break.
 The menu varies with the season but always includes a glass of Pacheca wine.

 After lunch, head down to the Miradouro de São Domingos, for another glimpse of the Douro’s picturesque landscape and then drive towards the centre of Lamego.